Fanny Cradock: Death

-She died following a stroke, on 27 December 1994, at the Ersham House Nursing Home, Hailsham, East Sussex.
+Cradock died following a stroke, on 27 December 1994, at the Ersham House Nursing Home, Hailsham, East Sussex.
 The cause of death was given as 'cerebrovascular atherosclerosis'.
-Fanny was cremated at Langney Crematorium, Eastbourne, as was Johnnie when he died in 1987.
+She was cremated at Langney Crematorium, Eastbourne, as Johnnie had been when he died in 1987.
 There is a memorial plaque and a rosebush in the grounds of the crematorium for both of them.

 Legacy

-Fanny Cradock came to the attention of the public in the postwar-utility years, trying to inspire the average housewife with an exotic approach to cooking.
-She famously worked in various ball-gowns without the customary cook's apron, averring that women should feel cooking was easy and enjoyable, rather than messy and intimidating.
+Cradock came to the attention of the public in the postwar-utility years, trying to inspire the average housewife with an exotic approach to cooking.
+She worked in various ball-gowns without the customary cook's apron, averring that women should feel cooking was easy and enjoyable, rather than messy and intimidating.

-In her early anonymous role as a food critic, working with Major Cradock under the name of 'Bon Viveur', Fanny introduced the public to unusual dishes from France and Italy, popularising the pizza in the United Kingdom.
-She and Johnnie worked together on a touring cookery show, sponsored by the Gas Council, to show how gas could be used easily in the kitchen and, as their fame increased, Fanny's shows transferred to television, where she enjoyed 20 years of success.
+In her early anonymous role as a food critic, working with Johnnie under the name of 'Bon Viveur', Cradock introduced the public to unusual dishes from France and Italy, popularising the pizza in the United Kingdom.
+She and Johnnie worked together on a touring cookery show, sponsored by the Gas Council, to show how gas could be used easily in the kitchen and, as their fame increased, her shows transferred to television, where she enjoyed 20 years of success.

-Cradock has also been credited in the United Kingdom as the originator of the prawn cocktail.
-However, some have suggested that Cradock popularised her version of an established dish that was not well known until then in Britain.
+Cradock has also been credited in the UK as the originator of the prawn cocktail.
+However, some have suggested that she popularised her version of an established dish that was not well known until then in Britain.
 In their 1997 book The Prawn Cocktail Years, Simon Hopkinson and Lindsey Bareham note that the prawn cocktail has a "direct lineage to Escoffier".

-In the course of her shows, Fanny made frequent concessions to the economic realities of the era, suggesting cheaper alternatives which would be within reach of the housewife's purse.
+In the course of her shows, Cradock made frequent concessions to the economic realities of the era, suggesting cheaper alternatives which would be within reach of the housewife's purse.
 The BBC published her recipes and suggestions for dinner-parties in a series of booklets, consolidating her reputation as the foremost celebrity chef of her day.
 Despite their extravagant appearance and eccentricity, her recipes were extremely widely used and her cookery books sold in record numbers.

-Marguerite Patten has described Fanny Cradock as the saviour of British cooking after the war.
-Brian Turner has said that he respects Fanny's career and Delia Smith has attributed her own career to early inspirations taken from the Cradocks' television programmes.
+Marguerite Patten described Fanny Cradock as the saviour of British cooking after the war.
+Brian Turner has said that he respects Fanny's career, and Delia Smith has attributed her own career to early inspirations taken from the Cradocks' television programmes.
 In a 2008 interview with The Daily Star, singer Amy Winehouse said that she discovered a love of cookery after reading Cradock's books.
 Others are less complimentary.
 The BBC series The Way We Cooked featured an episode dedicated to Cradock, in which Graham Kerr, Keith Floyd and Hugh Fearnley-Whittingstall, amongst others, disparaged her methods and cooking skills.
 In the third series of The F Word, Gordon Ramsay held a series-long search for a new Fanny Cradock.